Ausable Marsh Wildlife Management Area

 How We Manage

 Like most of the state's Wildlife Management Areas, Ausable Marsh WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 Management techniques such as the construction of potholes, dikes and islands, as well as ditching and shoreline clearing, have greatly increased the amount of waterfowl nesting and feeding habitat at the site.
 In addition, wood duck nest boxes have been erected throughout the area.
 These artificial nest locations mimic the natural, but scarce, tree cavities utilized by this species of duck.

 Ausable Marsh WMA consists of 12 ecological communities ranging from emergent marsh to floodplain forest.
 This variety in habitat allows the area to support diverse fish and wildlife populations.
-The DEC employs various management techniques within some of these different habitats to improve breeding and feeding conditions for numerous wildlife species.
+DEC employs various management techniques within some of these different habitats to improve breeding and feeding conditions for numerous wildlife species.
 One of the ecological communities present is the marsh headwater stream.
 This area contains populations of brown bullhead and has breeding habitat for northern pike and largemouth bass.
 The plentiful supply of fish within the marsh and the Ausable River (especially landlocked Atlantic Salmon) has lured not only anglers but osprey, a threatened species in New York, to Ausable Marsh.
-In an effort to increase the breeding success of this vulnerable bird, the DEC, with the assistance of New York State Electric and Gas, has placed 2 artificial osprey nest platforms in the management area.
+In an effort to increase the breeding success of this vulnerable bird, DEC, with the assistance of New York State Electric and Gas, has placed 2 artificial osprey nest platforms in the WMA.
 As a result, ospreys have successfully bred and raised young at Ausable Marsh.

 Numerous guide books and maps are available with information on the lands, waters, trails and other recreational facilities in this area.
 These can be purchased at most outdoor equipment retailers, bookstores, and on-line booksellers.